To start with, I’m not a hater and Pune city has given me some of the best moments of my life.

-It is one of the fastest Growing economy of india.
-It has a good climate that feels pleasant for most of the time.
+It is one of the fastest-growing economies of India.
+It has a good climate that feels pleasant most of the time.
 Yet this is not a place you would want to live.

-From the very first month I started realising that Pune is not a city, it’s more like a prison where trained professionals live and untrained professionals are trained.
+From the very first month, I started realising that Pune is not a city, it’s more like a prison where trained professionals live and untrained professionals are trained.
 Everywhere I looked I found people running for no cause.
 If you say that they are running for money then that would still be wrong.
 They think they are earning but this earning is just an illusion.

 The Big Picture

-In ancient times, leaving family was treated as a punishment.
-But today people take it as an opportunity to work away from their family.
+In ancient times, leaving family was a painful thing.
+But today people take it as an opportunity to work away from their families.
 Just give it a moment and think, how much have you left behind?

 It’s like your life has become way too predictable for you.
-You are waking up everyday to do the same thing.
+You are waking up every day to do the same thing.
 You wake up, get ready, go to work, come back home, eat food, sleep, repeat.
 On weekends, you find yourself tired, so you wake up late.
-Have late breakfast, if you have some plan with your friend then you get ready for that if not then you just spend all day lying in your bed or sofa.
-Sounds familiar?
+Have a late breakfast, if you have some plan with your friends then you get ready for that if not then you just spend all day lying in your bed or sofa.

 They don’t socialize that much as they used to be.
 If you feel like getting close to nature, then you will have to get out of Pune.

 Corporate Own Your Lives